 From there, you can make a few decisions about the kind of technology platform you need, and the lead time necessary to properly promote the event.

 Enlist the help of the marketing team

 Ideally, they’ll help you answer some of the following questions: How much are you willing to spend on each registration and email address?
 How much time will you need to get the number of registrants you’re hoping for?
 What works best in digital campaigns depending on the channel?

-On the question of promotion channels specifically, make sure to explore all your options.
-In many cases, it’s perfectly fine to stick to Linkedin and enlist the help of employees to promote the event organically.
+On the question of promotion channels, make sure to explore all your options.
+In some cases, it might be perfectly fine to stick to LinkedIn and enlist the help of employees to promote the event organically.
 However, there are other options that might be a better fit for a more targeted or harder to reach audience.
 Perhaps put some budget behind ads on industry-specific networks and groups, or partner with a professional publication to place an ad in their newsletter, for instance.